miacarter04/miacarter04/README.md

 ### **🎓 Senior at Long Beach State, studying Computer Science**

 ### **👩‍💻 About Me**
-Ever since I was little, my family has called me “Curious George” because I was always full of questions and curious about how things worked.
+Ever since I was little, my family has called me “Curious George” because I was always full of questions and curious about the world around me.
 That curiosity eventually led me to computer science, where I found my love for AI and machine learning.

 I’m currently a Computer Science student at California State University, Long Beach, with interests in AI/ML, computer vision, and, more recently, robotics!
 Through research, projects, and an AI/ML fellowship with Break Through Tech at Cornell Tech, I’ve gained hands-on experience applying machine learning to real-world problems.